Description

 Lead Instructor: Amy Lansing

-• Format: 3 hours of asynchronous learning to be completed before the first day of class accessed via the online book.
-2.5 hours online and 4.5 in person instruction.
+- Format: Three hours of asynchronous learning to be completed before the first day of class.
+Five hours of online live instruction.

 The Course Packet and Activity Sheet will be sent via email.